Best Beef Chapli Kabab (Flourless) Recipe

 Instructions

-- Grind onions and green chilies in a grinder.
+- Grind the onions and green chilies together in a grinder.

-- In a large bowl, combine minced beef, grinded onions and chilies, garlic, ginger, salt, cumin powder, coriander powder, garam masala, pomegranate seeds, red chili flakes, half of the coriander seeds and coriander or parsley.
-Mix them well.
+- In a large bowl, combine the minced beef with the ground onion-chili mixture, garlic, ginger, salt, cumin powder, coriander powder, garam masala, pomegranate seeds, red chili flakes, half of the crushed coriander seeds, and chopped coriander.
+Mix well.

-- Grind the prepared mixture in a grinder.
+- Grind the entire mixture again briefly for a finer texture.

-- Sprinkle each kabab with the remaining crushed coriander seeds and press lightly.
+- Sprinkle the remaining crushed coriander seeds on each kabab and press lightly to stick.

-- Heat oil in frying pan and fry the kababs in it in batches on medium heat until well browned from both sides.
+- Heat oil in a frying pan over medium heat and fry the kababs in batches until golden brown on both sides.

 Notes